DarkVertana/AHC-APPPanel/MOBILE_API_DOCUMENTATION.md

 #### 4. Get Weight Logs

-Retrieve weight logs for a specific user.
+Retrieve all weight logs for a specific user.
+The endpoint automatically finds all weight logs associated with the user's email or user ID, with improved matching and backward compatibility.

 **Endpoint:** `GET /api/weight-logs/public`